Saikiranreddy-dev/GithubActions/README.md

  level2 -> activity
  level3 -> filter

- we can defined in order and which both must true
+ we can defined in order and which both must true.